 This is the reason, tummy time is encouraged once your baby’s umbilical cord comes off.

 Using a flat head prevention pillow would help in avoiding flat-head.
-This pillow you can use in car seats and bouncers to avoid one side to get asymmetrically flat.
+This pillow you can use in car seats and bouncers to avoid one side getting asymmetrically flat.

 If you choose to use any head shaping pillow, always discuss it with your child’s pediatrician, please be watchful and NEVER leave your child unattended with the pillow instead use it when you are around during your baby’s playtime or in the bouncer.